timschneiderxyz/dotfiles/powershell/README.md

 ## Content

-Summary of all the things this profile contains.
+Summary of the contents of this profile.

 **Note:** Commands are not case-sensitive.